Layer 1 Blockchain

 FIO Chain Nodes

 When interacting with the FIO Chain you can access one of the many public FIO Chain nodes ran by the community.
-However, if you want to be running your own FIO Chain Node, checkout our FIO Chain Node Guide.

 Why run your own node?